Monday, November 23, 2020

 While these are my criteria and mindset, other people see religion very differently.
 They look at the race and ethnicity of the individual practitioner, and focus on that and not religious systems.

 While Islam and Christianity originated in the middle east, it was Christianity that took over Europe.
-Judea and Europe were part of the Roman empire at the time, while Mecca was within Arabia.
+Judea and parts of Europe were part of the Roman empire at the time, while Mecca was within Arabia.
 Given the subjects of Christian monarchs were sent by the Italian Pope (Doctrine of Discovery) to colonize and convert the world to Christianity, it is now hard to clearly differentiate European worldviews or even white supremacy from Christianity.

 I personally know many people of Indian (the country) descent.
 When they hear critiques of "ostentatious religious symbols" they think of the turban and hi·jab, not the religious habit of Christianity or the cross.
 They feel that whole discussion is only an attack against brown people.